StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## ⚖️ Clarification on Past Issues

-> ⚠️ Following the *public* concerns from *Mrpasta44*, the creator of [**Techo’s Stock Planet Revamp**](https://forum.kerbalspaceprogram.com/topic/219196-techos-stock-planet-revamp-v010/), every planet texture in KSS2 has been carefully reviewed.
+> ⚠️ Following public concerns from *Mrpasta44*, the creator of [Techo’s Stock Planet Revamp](https://forum.kerbalspaceprogram.com/topic/219196-techos-stock-planet-revamp-v010/), all planet textures in KSS2 were carefully reviewed.
-> While the situation was escalated with hostility, I acknowledge the oversight and also recognize that I made mistakes in how I initially responded.
-I sincerely regret the confusion this caused.
-The issue has since been fully addressed and resolved.
-> In response, and as a way to reaffirm my dedication and capabilities as a planet modder, I chose to remake or redesign over 90% of all planets in KSS2.
-What followed was not just a fix, but a complete creative overhaul that strengthened the mod and its artistic identity.

-> 🔹 Similarly, the use of a comet tail texture from Kcalbeloh System as a base for KSS2 was addressed immediately once brought to my attention, even though it continues to be mentioned.
-The assets were promptly replaced in full accordance with the original mod’s licensing.

->🤖 Yes, I use AI tools.
-Photoshop’s Generative Fill, Grand Designer, and Substance Designer are all part of my workflow.
-Photoshop’s AI, for instance, is trained on licensed Adobe Stock content.
-These tools help with faster iteration, mockups, or detailing, but the core work remains mine.
-I want to be transparent because of past allegations.
-Not so long ago, I did mess up, I used a sample from another mod, which I shouldn’t have.
+> I acknowledge that the situation escalated more than it should have.
+My initial response was not ideal.
 That was my mistake.
+The issue has been addressed and resolved.
+> Over 90% of planet textures in KSS2 were remade or redesigned.
+This was not just a fix.
+It was a full creative overhaul and reaffirmation of the mod’s identity.

+> 🔹 A comet tail texture originally based on a Kcalbeloh asset was also replaced immediately once identified.
+The replacement was fully in line with licensing.

+> 🤖 **About AI Tools**: I use Photoshop Generative Fill, Grand Designer, and Substance Designer to speed up detailing and iteration.
+These tools help generate visual ideas, but the final assets are original or made with properly licensed resources.

-But since then, I’ve worked hard to ensure that everything I release is either fully original or uses tools and resources within the scope of their licensing.
+> Mistakes were made.
+I’ve been transparent and have worked hard to ensure that everything I release is fully original or used within the proper scope.

 KSS2 remains committed to transparency, originality, and respect for other creators’ work.

-> 🛠️ KSS2 is a passion-driven hobby project, built on over a decade of experience in the KSP modding community.
-I work on it in my free time after my day job, because I enjoy it.
-Mistakes can happen in any long-term creative effort.
-But what matters is how we handle them.
+> 🛠️ KSS2 is a hobby project, built on more than 10 years of KSP modding experience.
+I work on it in my free time, not for fame or drama, but because I enjoy it.
-> We welcome respectful feedback and are always open to addressing concerns privately or constructively.
-However, **public name-calling, witch-hunting, blackmail, or spreading false narratives is unproductive and childish**.
-But let’s not pretend we’re running a company here.
-This is a game, a community, and a shared passion.
-KSP should stay **fun**.
+> Mistakes can happen in any long-term creative effort.
+What matters is how we respond to them.
+I welcome constructive feedback and remain open to resolving issues privately or respectfully.
+> This is a game and a community.
+Let’s keep it fun.